-16 May Observing Brain Tumor Awareness Month
+16 Apr Observing Brain Tumor Awareness Month

-Since this subject is so near and dear to our hearts, we eagerly welcome the opportunity to help the National Brain Tumor Society (NBTS) promote community awareness of both pediatric and adult brain tumors.
+Since this subject is so near and dear to our hearts, we eagerly welcome the opportunity to help the National Brain Tumor Society (NBTS), promote community awareness of both pediatric and adult brain tumors.
+NBTS is the largest nonprofit in the United States dedicated to the brain tumor community.

-The theme emphasizes that the road to better brain tumor treatments and cures is paved with teamwork and collaboration.
-This includes the contributions of individuals and organizations from both inside and outside of the brain tumor community.
+Brain Tumor Awareness Month involves the contributions of individuals and organizations from both inside and outside of the brain tumor community.
 In addition to building awareness for the cause, the effort largely focuses on advancing research and public policy.
 It’s all in the hopes of making strides to overcome a devastating disease that impacts nearly 700,000 Americans and millions more worldwide.

 On the Horizon